British biscuits are a thing of beauty, and I defy anyone to have just one.

 From jaffa cakes and hobnobs to bourbons and custard creams, you won’t be able to get enough of these treats.

-I remember spending the holidays in the UK and my eyes lighting up when the biscuit box made its way around.
+But I remember spending the holidays in the UK and my eyes lighting up when the biscuit box came around.

 You could call these cookies, but they’re so much more.

 Biscuits are taken very seriously across the pond, and they’re best served with a steaming hot cuppa (cup of tea).